πΊοΈ Understanding Levels

 - Method 2 (Content Browser): Navigate to your Maps folder, double-click the level's thumbnail

-- Method 3 (Recent Levels): Go to File → Recent Levels to see a list of recently opened levels
+- Method 3 (Recent Levels): Go to File → Open Recent to see a list of recently opened levels

-When you open a different level, Unreal closes the current one (unless you're working with streaming levels).
-Any unsaved changes prompt a save dialog.
+When you open a different level, Unreal closes the current one.
+Any unsaved changes prompt a save dialog first.

 Level Naming Best Practices